How a Labor Matrix Can Boost Your Shop's Profitability

 🔎Related article: Bulletproof Your Business—How to Thrive in a Recession

 Tariffs increase the cost of imported parts—especially those from Europe and Asia.
-That means your parts cost more, and your margins can shrink unless you adjust your pricing strategy.
+That hits auto repair shops hard, since many OEM and specialty parts can’t be sourced domestically.
+If you don’t adjust your pricing strategy, your margins take the hit.

-What’s a parts pricing matrix, and how does it help?
+What’s a parts pricing matrix—and how does it protect your margins?

-A parts pricing matrix lets you set automatic markups based on cost.
-If a part that used to cost $100 now costs $150 due to tariffs, the matrix ensures your markup adjusts accordingly—so your profit margin stays healthy.
+A parts pricing matrix lets you set automatic markups based on part cost.
+If a $100 part now costs $150 due to tariffs, the matrix updates the markup so your margin doesn’t disappear.
+It’s one of the best tools to stay profitable without constant manual updates.

-Want more practical strategies for running a more profitable shop?
+Want more strategies for running a profitable shop?

-Explore our resource center for tools, tips, videos, and articles that help auto repair shop owners stay financially strong—even when the economy throws a curveball.
+Explore our resource center → for tools, tips, videos, and real-world advice to help you stay financially strong—even when the economy throws a curveball.